aws-samples/sample-bedrock-model-evaluation/README.md

 ## Overview

 This repository contains a Streamlit application designed to help you interact with and evaluate different AWS Bedrock foundation models.
-It allows for side-by-side comparison of model outputs, parameter tuning, and performance assessment.
+It allows for side-by-side comparison of model outputs and performance assessment.

 ## Features

 - Test multiple AWS Bedrock models simultaneously
-- Customize inference parameters (temperature, top_p, etc.)
-- Compare response quality and latency
+- Compare response quality, latency and price (where available)
-- Save and load prompts for consistent testing
 - User-friendly interface with real-time feedback

 ## Installation